Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “Okay…” Tyla said, but he still sounded fretty.
 “Can you drive with your arm hurt?”

 “Hold these.”
 Malyn passed Tyla the garbage bags and duct tape and dug back into the first aid kit.
-He downed a couple of painkillers.
+He swallowed a couple of painkillers, washing them down with the last of the water.
 “There.
 That should tide me over until we get back.”

 “Okay.
 I’m sorry I don’t know any healing magic.
 It’s tricky, and… well, we have people for that.
 It would be like training to become a doctor just for your own personal purposes when you don’t plan to work as one.”